qurafa/MASS-RCC/README.md

 # MASS RCC

- A ship simulation
+ A ship simulation, including vessels like ship, a drone and an AUV(Autonomous Underwater Vehicle) You have the ability to set a waypoint by indicating the longitude and latitude, where you can make use of the autopilot of manually navigate from your current position to the desired point.

- Including vessels like ship, a drone and an AUV(Autonomous Underwater Vehicle)
+ You can view a demo here: https://youtu.be/rJusdYxs_WE

  *Controls*
  - You are able to switch vessels from the BOAT to the AUV to the Drone by holding the SPACE-BAR key.